Monument Valley, Arizona

 (Photo Copyright © Chad Fahs)

-Swiss Guards on the steps of St. Peter’s Basilica, Vatican City, Rome, Italy, as viewed from the press platform atop the colonnade.
+Swiss Guards on the steps of St. Peter's Basilica, viewed from the press platform atop the colonnade

 (Photo Copyright © Chad Fahs)

-Giardino Torrigiani in Florence, Italy, the largest privately owned garden in Europe.
+Located in Florence, Italy, the Giardino Torrigiani is the largest privately owned garden in Europe.

 (Photo Copyright © Chad Fahs)

-Columns at the Museum of Roman Civilization (Museo della Civiltà Romana) in the EUR district of Rome, Italy.
+Columns at the Museo della Civiltà Romana in the EUR district of Rome, Italy

 (Photo Copyright © Chad Fahs)